fahimahmedx/fahimahmedx/README.md

 - 👋 Hi, I’m @fahimahmed0x.
-I'm a student from the University of Waterloo.
+I'm a CS & Finance student from the University of Waterloo.
 - 💼 I'm currently interning as a Quantitative and Technology Services Developer at RBC Capital Markets this summer.
 - 👀 I’m interested in data science, blockchain, and finance.
 Did I mention I'm looking to get into open-source development?
 - 🌱 I’m currently learning on-chain analytics.
 Data on the blockchain is super valuable.